 Moncler judges the value of its results also by how it achieved them, believing there can be no long-term growth without responsibility and respect.
-Which is why, a few years ago, the Company started to integrate sustainability issues into its strategy, business model and decisions.
-Promoting responsibility across the supply chain is an integral part of this process.
+Which is why, a few years ago, the Company started to integrate sustainability issues into its business model and decisions.
+The promotion of a sustainable supply chain is an integral part of this process.